Mig-uel/postgres/section-17/README.md

 3. **Location Tagging**: Users can tag a location in their posts.
 This will allow users to see posts from a specific location and explore new places.

 - Posts must have a `longitude` and `latitude` field to store the location information.

+4. **Captions**: Users can add captions to their posts to provide more context or information about the post.

+- Captions can be up to `n` characters long.